 Anyone learning a new system must master a learning curve.
 For the most part, options requiring less effort will be vastly preferred over those requiring greater effort.
 However, the promise of a reward enters into the mix.
 That’s why you’ll see people voluntarily expend effort to run marathons and climb mountains — they’re calculating the good feelings they’ll experience as a reward.

 Second, simplify the learning curve with a step-by-step guide built into the system.
 Ideally, employees should be able to sign on to the system and accomplish a few basic tasks (such as viewing upcoming flights) without any instruction—just by following the prompts.
-When employees have to watch a video or take classes to learn a system, they’ll be frustrated with the extra effort…and become even more resistant to try the new program.

 Implementing a travel policy often requires employees to use new tools and procedures.
 Behavioral economics can explain why many employees resist using these tools.
 In particular, you can anticipate the status quo bias emerging as you introduce employees to a new program.